o3de/o3de/Gems/AtomLyIntegration/TechnicalArt/DccScriptingInterface/Tools/IDE/WingIDE/readme.md

     - `C:\O3DE\0.0.0.0\bin\Windows\profile\Default\editor.exe`

 - But you might be building from source.
 You might have multiple engine repos cloned locally, they may be on different branches.
 You can build in an engine-centric way, or a project-centric way, and developers choose their cmake configuration and build folder.
 Configuration needs to account for these many options.
 This guide is geared towards developers, and developers need to be aware of these things.

 - Be aware of your development set up.
 Here is an example of the location I work with the most locally on a day-to-day bases.
-Generally I only work on windows, I build in an engine-centric way, because I branch hope a lot ... and I test branches with multiple projects I am also working on.
-I keep it simple.
+Generally I only work on windows, I build in an engine-centric way, because I branch hop a lot ... and I test branches with multiple projects I am also working on.
+I keep it simple and easy so I can do these things most efficiently.

   - `C:\depot\o3de-dev\build\bin\profile\editor.exe`

-- This is not a guide for actually developing python code and tools for the O3DE editor (that does exist however); this guide is focused on Wing.
+- This is not a guide for actually developing python code and tools for the O3DE editor (that does exist however); this guide is focused on Wing IDE.

 - This guide likewise isn't focus very much on DCC tools or their configuration, however it does touch on these topics as they are concerned with Wing, like picking MayaPy.exe as your IDE interpreter.